 Step 8 – Move the straw and balloon to one end of the string.
 And once you are ready….

 Step 9 – Let go of the balloon and watch as it rockets across the string!
 Then inflate the balloon again and repeat again and again.

 How Does the Experiment Work?

+The balloon flies across the string because of air and thrust.
+Thrust can be explained by Newton’s Third Law of Motion.
+Newton’s third law states that for every action there is an equal but opposite reaction.
 As the air is released out of the balloon in one direction, the force propels the balloon in the other direction.
-The result is the balloon flying across the string like a rocket!
+This equal but opposite force causes the balloon to fly across the string like a rocket!

 I hope you enjoyed the experiment.
 Here are some printable instructions: